Dog Healthy Diet

 When your new puppy comes home, for the first twenty four hours you should feed him/her cooked Chicken (with the bones removed) This is a bland meal that will not upset the puppy's stomach after his or her stress of changing home.

 After the first twenty four hours, the diet should be just the same as it is on this page for grown up dogs, only in smaller quantities and three times a day for the next couple of months.
 Quantities increase and frequency decreases as the dog grows with once daily feeding after 18 months of age.
-FRESH CLEAN water should be readily available.
+FRESH CLEAN water should be readily available at all times.